skalalab/flim_playground_bioarchive/README.md

 Source code are available for request and will be open-source upon publication.

-Executables are provided here with the dataset used in the paper.
+Executables are provided here as releases for Windows 11 and Mac OS 26.0.

+The Data Analysis section is deployed online at [https://flim-playground.streamlit.app/](https://flim-playground.streamlit.app/).

-Users can try the FLIM Playground using the sample dataset.
+Users can try the FLIM Playground using the sample dataset, the inhibitor dataset used in the paper.

 A comprehensive (in progress) online documentation is available at [https://allanware.quarto.pub/flim-playground-doc](https://allanware.quarto.pub/flim-playground-doc).